BaSys-PC1/controlcomponent/README.md

 ```

 5. Implement the neccessary on*() handler methods according to the underlying PackML state automaton and the supported execution commands.
 Here, you propably want to access the service interface.
-As the service implementation returned by the getService() method might change during run-time depending on the Execution Mode (in SIMULATE you can use a simulation-specific implementaion whereas in AUTO you typically need to connect to hardware assets), you must not store a reference to the returned java object.
+As the service implementation returned by the getService() method might change during run-time depending on the Execution Mode (in SIMULATE you can use a simulation-specific implementation whereas in AUTO you typically need to connect to hardware assets), you must not store a reference to the returned java object.
 ```java
     @Override
     public void onResetting() {